An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Convergence of delocalised -invariants

-Suppose that $\cA$ is the projective limit of a sequence of Banach algebras $A_j$ with norms $\|\cdot \|_j$, on which the orbital integral trace \eqref{eq taug} defines a continuous functional.
+Suppose that $\cA$ is the projective limit of a sequence of Banach algebras $A_j \subset C^*_r(G)$ with norms $\|\cdot \|_j$, on which the orbital integral trace \eqref{eq taug} defines a continuous functional.
 Let $ \End_{A_j}(\Gamma^{\infty}(E|_N))^G$, $\tau_g$ and $\TR$ be as in Subsection \ref{sec TR}.
 Let $\End_{\cA}(\Gamma^{\infty}(E|_N))^G$ be the projective limit of the algebras $\End_{A_j}(\Gamma^{\infty}(E|_N))^G$.
-In this subsection, we prove the following extension of Proposition 8 in \cite{Lott99}. \begin{proposition} Suppose that $D_Ne^{-tD_N^2} \in \End_{\cA}(\Gamma^{\infty}(E|_N))^G$.
-Then the integral \eqref{eq ind deloc eta} converges absolutely. \end{proposition} In Subsections \ref{sec eta discr} and \ref{sec eta ss}, we give examples of cases where the conditions of this proposition hold.
+In this subsection, we prove the following extension of Proposition 8 in \cite{Lott99}. \begin{proposition} Suppose that $\cA$ is closed under holomorphic functional calculus.
+If $D_N$ is invertible and $D_Ne^{-tD_N^2} \in \End_{\cA}(\Gamma^{\infty}(E|_N))^G$ for all $t>0$, then $\eta_g(D_N)$ converges for large $t$. \end{proposition} In Subsections \ref{sec eta discr} and \ref{sec eta ss}, we give examples of cases where the conditions of this proposition hold.
 In fact, in those examples, the algebra $\cA$ is a Banach algebra itself, rather than just a projective limit of Banach algebras.
 We have included the possibility that $\cA$ is only a projective limit of Banach algebras for the sake of generality, for example to include the algebras used in \cite{Lott99}.

 We prove Proposition \ref{prop proj lim} by extending the proof of Proposition 8 in \cite{Lott99} to our setting.